meshplay/meshplay/docs/pages/guides/tutorials/kubernetes-pods.md

 #### Connecting to the Pods / containers

-Meshery Playground provides terminal capabilities to connect to the container(s) and stream logs.
+Meshplay Playground provides terminal capabilities to connect to the container(s) and stream logs.
 The following steps demonstrate this.

 1. Select the **Pod** (or container).
 If you have multiple containers in a pod, select a container.
 2. Select the **Actions** tab to the right.